Fiber Cement Siding Installation Tips

 Fiber cement siding is not that difficult to install if you have some basic information.
-One of the most important facts and really obvious is to follow your fiber cement manufacturer’s instructions that has been formulated based on their product and specifications.
+One of the most essential facts and obvious is to follow your fiber cement manufacturer’s instructions that have been formulated based on their product and specifications.

 Fiber cement siding must be cut face down with a diamond tip blade.
 When an irregular cut is needed, a jigsaw equipped with a medium or course-grit carbide blade can be used.
 A diamond jigsaw blade will be useful too.

 Hanging Fiber Cement Siding